 Henry Ford built his first truck, the third vehicle he built, in 1900.
 Ford built the first framework for a pickup, the Model-T One-Ton truck chassis, in 1917.
 Some of the earliest commercial uses of the first Ford pickups were ice cream trucks, depot hacks, and converted snowmobiles.

 The very limited amount of trucks that existed during this time were mostly novelties.
 People appreciated them more for their advertising space than for their ability and utility.
 The use of range-limited electric engines, lack of paved rural roads, and small load capacities limited trucks to mostly short-haul urban routes.

-In 1910, development of a number of technologies gave rise to our modern trucking industry.
+In 1910, the development of a number of technologies gave rise to our modern trucking industry.
 The advent of the gasoline-powered internal combustion engines, improved transmissions, the move to gear drives, and the development of the tractor/semi-trailer combination rapidly improved shipping by truck and it began to gain popularity.

 In 1913, states introduced weight limits for trucks; however, only four states limited truck weights.
 These laws were created to protect the earth and gravel-surfaced roads from damage caused by the iron and solid rubber wheels.
 Mechanical improvements didn’t improve shipping efficiency because they were fighting solid tires, rural roads, and a maximum speed of 15 miles per hour.